| October

 use a large hook with a small bait.
 With many natural baits especially

-as what I think of as big, black pasture crickets become available, I tie
+what I think of as big, black pasture crickets become available, I tie on a

-and some others--including some worms) are right at home under dried-up
+some others--including some worms) are right at home under dried-up cow

-cow pies.
-They like the cow pies a little moister, too, but that can be
+pies.
+They like the cow pies a little moister, too, but that can be messy,

 One of the other good features of fishing live